 Features & Design

-While the two other women's-specific packs we tested have tons of options on the rear of the pack for jackets and bulky layers, the Dyna has none.
+While other female-specific packs we tested have tons of options on the rear of the pack for jackets and bulky layers, the Dyna has none.
 This model is available in a larger 6-liter version that more directly competes with the VaporHowe and Ultra Vesta, though we chose not to test this model because it has much of the same build as the smaller vest.
 While the Dyna is set up to be almost purely a hydration pack, a bungee for layers, like the one found on the Ultra Vesta could make it a much more versatile product.

 The Dyna has a whistle like the other two packs that we tested.
 We appreciated that the whistle sits nicely in a pocket, as compared to the Ultra Vesta's whistle that bounced around when it occasionally escaped from its small pocket.
 One of our most important concerns with the Dyna was that we couldn't attach our trekking poles to it.
 This severely limits where we would take this vest and makes it more useful for training runs than races or backcountry missions.